 Members of local historical societies, researchers, museum curators, and college students are invited by the Florida Conference of Historians to attend the group’s 2022 annual meeting, to be hosted from Friday, February 25, through Sunday, February 27, on the campus of Saint Leo University.

-The university is located in the east Pasco County town of St. Leo, just north of Tampa and accessible from Interstate 75, Exit 285, four miles east of the interchange at 33701 State Road 52.
+The university is located in the east Pasco County town of St. Leo, just north of Tampa and accessible from Interstate 75, Exit 285, four miles east of the interchange at 33701 County Road 52.
 Parking on campus is free.

 Early registration is open until February 18, with advance fees ranging from $40 for college students to $125 for full-time, employed professionals.
 An opening reception is slated for Friday evening (February 25) at the Hilton Garden Inn-Tampa Wesley Chapel, which is about 20 minutes from the campus.